LucasEnard/formation-template-python/README.md

 In our case, we will read lines from a csv file and save it into the IRIS database and in a .txt file.

-We will then add an operation that will enable us to save objects in an extern database too, using JDBC.
+We will then add an operation that will enable us to save objects in an extern database too, using a db-api.
 This database will be located in a docker container, using postgre.

 Finally, we will see how to use composite applications to insert new objects in our database or to consult this database (in our case, through a REST service).